webpack/changelog-v5/README.md

 (since beta.10)

-Added `percentBy`-options that tells `ProgressPlugin` how to calculate progress percentage.
+Added `percentBy`-option that tells `ProgressPlugin` how to calculate progress percentage.

 ```js
 new webpack.ProgressPlugin({ percentBy: "entries" });